-The Super Token is our extension of the ERC20 token standard that plugs into the Superfluid Protocol to include Super Agreement abilities.
-These Super Agreements allow Super Tokens to be transferred in powerful ways such as in streams or instant distributions.
+The Super Token is our extension of the ERC20 token standard that plugs into the Superfluid Protocol to include powerful new value transfer functionalities such as streams or instant distributions.
+We refer to these new value transfer functionalities as Super Agreements.
 Super Tokens come in two forms: wrapper and custom.

 Super Tokens can do everything that a traditional ERC20 token can PLUS new modes of value transfer enabled by Superfluid (i.e., money streaming)

 The real-time balance is what lets Super Tokens keep track of an account's balance across changes caused by both regular transfers and Super Agreements.
 An account's actual current Super Token balance is the sum of its static balance and its real-time balances.

 - Static Balance: balance figure that is affected by basic lump-sum transfers (the usual ERC20 stuff)

 - Real-Time Balances: the individual impact that each Super Agreement has on an account's balance.
 That impact can either be positive or negative.

 By combining these two parts, we can get an account's actual current balance.

 Current Balance = Real-Time Balances* + Static Balance

 - Account A's Static Balance: 1,000 USDCx